 Eric inspects the amount, whistles through pursed lips, and turns his face up to catch Woolard’s eyes again.
 “The United Arab Emirates offered me nearly ten times that much.
 They’ve apparently got more money than Allah.
 I’m surprised your intelligence community didn’t already tell you that before you tried to lowball me right out of the gate.”

-The general darts a meaningful look at Bettencort, who reaches for the foldie.
-The medium is withdrawn before his fingers can close upon it.
+The general darts a meaningful look at Bettencort, who reaches for the foldie, but the medium is withdrawn before his fingers can close upon it.

 Eric’s voice is patient.
 “I told the UAE the same thing I’ve already told you and will tell you once again.
 We welcome agreements for power generation, water and air purification projects, trac development, CleanSweep deployments for disaster relief, humanitarian aid and restoration, yada yada, but we do not do warfare.